Welcome to the Cudo Ventures’ privacy notice.

 - External Third Parties as set out in the Glossary.

-- Specific third parties such as Google and Hubspot as set out in the paragraph above.
+- Specific third parties such as set out in the table above.

 - You may choose to make donations to charity via our service, where you choose to do so we will share your personal data with the charity that you have nominated to receive such donations.
 If you do not want us to share your personal data with charities you may elect to keep your profile ‘anonymous’.